 Are there any home treatments/remedies available for Wilson's disease?

-If a person has Wilson's disease, the doctor would typically encourage to limit the copper intake from a regular diet.
-Even the person should avoid the copper-containing multivitamins.
+If a person has Wilson's disease, the doctor would typically encourage limiting the copper intake from a regular diet.
+Even the person should avoid copper-containing multivitamins.
 Avoid food items like mushrooms, chocolate, shellfish, liver, or any other copper-rich food.
 Further diet control can be prescribed only after proper diagnosis of the patient